ASML Holding

 Valuation Multiples

-At ~36× forward P/E, ASML trades at a meaningful discount to its own 5-year historical average of ~45× while still commanding a steep premium to the semiconductor sector median of ~25×, reflecting the unmatched EUV monopoly.
-The PEG of ~1.6× is fair but not cheap — it requires ASML to sustain ~22% EPS CAGR through 2027, which the High-NA shipment ramp and service revenue compounding make plausible.
-The collapse from ~65× trailing to ~36× forward signals a sharp earnings acceleration ahead as High-NA systems begin contributing meaningful revenue — a structurally bullish signal for the 2026–2027 period.
+At ~43× forward P/E after the June rally, ASML now trades near its own 5-year historical average of ~45× and at a steep premium to the semiconductor sector median of ~25×, reflecting the unmatched EUV monopoly.
+The PEG of ~2.0× is no longer cheap — it requires ASML to sustain ~22% EPS CAGR through 2027 with no multiple compression, which the High-NA shipment ramp and service revenue compounding make plausible but leave no room for disappointment.
+The gap between trailing (~72×) and forward (~43×) still signals a sharp earnings acceleration ahead as High-NA systems contribute meaningful revenue — a structurally bullish signal that is offset by the rising probability of an AI-capex digestion event compressing the entire semi-equipment multiple toward the cyclical norm of ~25×.

 Where We Are vs Targets